 Better Than Bulk

-We do offer bulk orders, but we have found most families prefer to pick and choose the cuts they like best.
+We sometimes get asked about bulk orders.
+Yes, we do offer bulk orders for our members, but we have found nearly all families prefer to pick and choose the cuts they like best.
 This is especially the case with pork.
-The typical heritage hog might have 25-40lbs of fat on it.
+The typical heritage hog might have 25-40 pounds of fat on it.
 What are you going to do with all that fat you paid for?

 It is a win-win, we get the best tasting summer sausage and nobody has to pay for fat they'd throw away.

-Regardless your preference, be SURE to order a sampler pack from your farm of choice before filling your freezer.
-You can do that online with us without any commitment for a future order.
-That way you can taste test our amazing pork before making a large order.
+As a member, you choose which of the amazing cuts your family enjoys.
+Regardless your preference, bulk or not, you will want to be sure to order a sampler pack from your farm of choice before filling your freezer.
+(As a member, you can do that online with us without any commitment for a future order.)
+That way you can taste test our amazing pork before making a large order!

 We have had so many new members tell us ours was the first pork they've enjoyed.